 A: Some companies require you to register upon entering the auction site.
 Others permit you to inspect before you register.
-In either case, the registration process will usually require you show some form of identification and may require you to leave a cash refundable deposit.
-If asked to sign something, make certain you understand the terms of sale before you sign as you will be held to them.
+In either case, the registration process will usually require you show some form of photo identification and may require you to leave a cash refundable deposit.
+If asked to sign something, make certain you understand the terms of sale before you sign as you will be held to these terms.
 Providing a business card may speed up the registration process.

-Upon registering, you will be provided with a bidders’ number and, often, a sale catalog.
+Upon registering, you will be provided with a bidder’s number and, often, a sale catalog.

 Q: How are items sold in a business asset or liquidation sale?